the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab1_terminal/_index.md

 ---

 {{< code-action "Next, we enter the Poetry shell." >}} This will ensure all of the correct packages and versions of those packages are being used.
+> You will use `poetry shell`, everytime you want to work on a lab or project.
 ```shell
 poetry shell
 ```